Wrath of the Titans (2012) poster

 Crew

 Director – Jonathan Liebesman, Screenplay – David Leslie Johnson & Dan Mazeau, Story – Greg Berlanti, David Leslie Johnson & Dan Mazeau, Producers – Basil Iwanyk & Polly Johnsen, Photography – Ben Davis, Music – Javier Navarette, Visual Effects Supervisor – Nick Davis, Additional Visual Effects Supervisor – Chris Shaw, Visual Effects – Framestore (Supervisor – Jonathan Fawkner), Method (Supervisor – Olivier Dumont), MPS (Supervisor – Gary Drozenick), Nvizible, Pixomondo & The Senate, Special Effects Supervisor – Neil Corbould, Animatronics Supervisor – Darren Robinson, Production Design – Charles Wood.
-Production Company – Thunder Road/Colt Productions/Furia de Titanes II
+Production Company – Thunder Road/Colt Productions/Furia de Titanes II.

 Cast